The Ferry: The Only Way to Travel with Your Pet to Mallorca

 For EU/EEA Travellers

-• Rabies vaccination: Recorded in the pet passport
+• Rabies vaccination: Current and recorded in the pet passport — annual boosters required in most countries

 Pet-Friendly Mallorca